High contrast holography through dual modulation: 12 16 Leyla Kabuli , Oliver Cossairt , Florian Schiffers , Nathan Matsuda , Grace Kuo

 When forming a hologram, to have full control over the image, ideally light could be moved from any position on the SLM to any position in the image plane, enabling interference between any two parts of the incident beam.
 However, the SLM cannot move light arbitrarily far.
 The maximum lateral displacement, $d$, depends on the maximum diffraction angle at the SLM, $\theta_d$, and the propagation distance, $z$, as follows:

 Here, the maximum diffraction angle is determined by the pixel pitch, $\Delta_p$, of the SLM, where smaller pitches enable more diffraction.

-To make this more concrete, let's consider specific parameters compatible with a near-eye display architecture: $\Delta_p = \SI{8}{\micro\meter}$, $z = \SI{20}{\milli\meter}$, $\lambda = \SI{520}{\nano\meter}$.
-In this scenario, the maximum displacement, $d$, is \SI{650}{\micro\meter} or 81.3 pixels.
+To make this more concrete, let's consider specific parameters compatible with a near-eye display architecture: $\Delta_p = 8$~\textmu m, $z = 20$~mm, $\lambda = 520$~nm.
+In this scenario, the maximum displacement, $d$, is 650~\textmu m or 81.3 pixels.
 Put in context, for an SLM with $1920 \times 1080$ pixels, the light can't be moved more than 5\% of the total horizontal field of view (FOV).
-Although smaller pixel pitch or longer propagation distance could increase $d$, changing these parameters negatively affects FOV and form factor, respectively, as described by \citet{kim2022holographic}.
+Although smaller pixel pitch or longer propagation distance could increase $d$, changing these parameters negatively affects FOV and form factor, respectively~\cite{bunnyears22}.

 To demonstrate the relationship between $d$ and contrast, Fig.~\ref{fig:angle_limits} shows simulations of holograms where the target image is a white square of varying size.
-The SLM patterns are optimized by solving Eq.~\eqref{eq:phase_only_optimization} with phase-only modulation, and we visualize the top-down view of light propagation.

 As expected, the light cannot propagate at an angle greater than $\theta_d$, so only light immediately surrounding the square can be shifted into the bright region.
 The optimized SLM pattern leaves the rest of the FOV unmodulated, which adds background intensity to the black regions, reducing contrast.
 Contrast is further reduced in the case where the white square is larger than $2d$ (Fig.~\ref{fig:angle_limits}c); here, the SLM cannot shift light from outside the square to the center, so we see reduced brightness in the middle of the square and additional intensity oscillations as the optimizer attempts to make the square as uniform as possible.